otto-de/api-guidelines/guidelines/020_guidelines/060_resources/1030_should-not-swap-out-links-for-embedded-resources.md

 }
 ```

-But don't render the item like this:
+But do not render the item like this:

 ```http request
 GET https://api.otto.de/products HTTP/1.1
 ```

 ```json
 {
   "_links": {